-Small business owner.
+business owner.
 Foster mom.
 Renter.
-Founder.
+Nonprofit founder.
 Decades in the district.

-“Improving quality of life starts with rebuilding our small business economy, keeping our parks and public spaces safe and clean, planting trees to bring back shade, and celebrating the art, music, cultural diversity, and creativity that defines Council District 13.”
+“Improving our quality of life starts with rebuilding our small business economy; keeping our parks and public spaces both safe and clean; planting trees for shade; and celebrating the art, music, creativity and cultural diversity that defines Council District 13.”

 Pride in Public Space